Nest Stays

 local-tips

-Where to Eat in Los Sueños: A Complete Guide to the Best Restaurants in Los Sueños & Herradura
+Where to Eat in Los Sueños: The Best Restaurants in Los Sueños & Herradura (2026)

-Where to Eat in Los Sueños: A Complete Guide to the Best Restaurants in Los Sueños & Herradura
+Where to Eat in Los Sueños: The Best Restaurants in Los Sueños & Herradura (2026)

 The smell of wood-fired steak hits you halfway across the Marina Village.
 That’s Lanterna, and it’s the first thing that pulls most people off the walkway and into a chair.
 But it’s far from the only good meal in Los Sueños.